balderdashy/sails-docs/contributing/intro-to-custom-adapters.md

 Adapters are mainly focused on providing model-contextualized CRUD methods.
 CRUD stands for create, read, update, and delete.
 In Sails/Waterline, we call these methods `create()`, `find()`, `update()`, and `destroy()`.

-For example, a `MySQLAdapter` implements a `create()` method which, internally, calls out to a MySQL database using the specified table name and connection informtion and runs an `INSERT ...` SQL query.
+For example, a `MySQLAdapter` implements a `create()` method which, internally, calls out to a MySQL database using the specified table name and connection information and runs an `INSERT ...` SQL query.

-In practice, your adapter can really do anything it likes-- any method you write will be exposed on the raw connection objects and any models which use them.
+In practice, your adapter can really do anything it likes-- any method you write will be exposed on the raw datastore objects and any models which use them.

 ## Why would I need a custom adapter?

 When building a Sails app, the sending or receiving of any asynchronous communication with another piece of hardware can be normalized into an adapter.  (viz.
 API integrations)

 > **From Wikipedia:**
 > *http://en.wikipedia.org/wiki/Create,_read,_update_and_delete*